The Case for Villains.

 Hannibal Lecter

-He’s cruel, manipulative, and more than a little terrifying—but he’s also elegant, intelligent, and capable of a kind of twisted devotion that makes him hard to look away from.
+He’s cruel and manipulative, but he’s also elegant, intelligent, and capable of a kind of twisted devotion that makes him dangerously irresistible.

 • Negan (The Walking Dead)